-Air pollution Vulnerability Indicator (PM2.5)
+Air pollution Vulnerability Indicator (PM{2.5})

 UK Health Security Agency (UKHSA) produced vulnerability indicators, to represent population level vulnerability to air pollution at LSOA level.
 LSOAs are ranked according to the vulnerability level of the population that vary from low (1-2) to high (9-10).
-The indicators based population were on characteristics (% of young people (<16 years) and older adults (65+ years)), levels of deprivation, location of vulnerable populations (any hospitals, schools, care homes and child care facilities) and the concentration of air pollution (NO2 and PM25) modelled for 2018.
+The indicators population based on were characteristics (% of young people (<16 years) and older adults (65+ years)), levels of deprivation, location of vulnerable populations (any hospitals, schools, care homes and child care facilities) and the concentration of air pollution (NO2 and PM25) modelled for 2018.

-Zoomed in maps and a table highlighting the LSOAs and Wards of high vulnerability is available on the next page.
+Zoomed in maps and table highlighting the LSOAs and Wards of high vulnerability is available on the next page.